devmehmetates/Lol-Tips/README.md

 # Lol Tips For New Players

 <p>
- This app targets to Modeling.
-App works with <code>json</code> datas.
-All datas is dynamics network datas.
+ This app targets Modeling.
+The app works with <code>JSON</code> data.
+All data is dynamics network data.
 </p>

 # What is goal this app?
 <p>
- This app is helps to new players.
-Provides learn champions skills, info for lol universe and play better using videos,images and datas.
+ This app helps new players.
+Provides learn champions skills, info for lol universe and play better using videos, images, and data.
 </p>

 ## How it work